jjindrich/jjazure-web-dotnetcore/src-webapi/README.md

 # jjazure-webapi-dotnetcore
-.Net Core API web app running on Azure AKS using Visual Studio
+.Net Core API web app running on Azure AKS using Visual Studio 2017

 - Using Linux image because of Kubernetes
-- Using Visual Studio Tools to avouid Kubernetes hell
+- Using Visual Studio Tools to avoid Kubernetes hell

 ## Add Kubernetes manifests